 If you don’t currently use call tracking and it makes sense for your business, we think it is well worth the money to be able to make smarter marketing decisions.

 Have any questions about getting started with call tracking?
-Comment below or send me an email at email@example.com and I’ll be happy to answer any questions.
+Send us an email at email@example.com and we’ll be happy to answer any questions.
 Happy tracking.